 The Pug has been selected as a companion lap dog.
 Pugs can easily become overweight couch potatoes, but love short walks.
 Keeping them trim and fit is important because they can suffer from breathing problems.
 Pugs need to avoid exercise in hot or humid weather because as a flat-faced breed they are prone to overheating.
 Great care should be taken when exercising a Pug.
-If you are a light sleeper, be warned that Pugs can snore very loudly.

-(body shape and physical characteristics)
+(Body shape and physical characteristics)

 - Due to his extremely flat face (brachycephalic) and round, bulging eyes, the eyes have very little protection and are prone to injuries (Brachycephalic ocular syndrome) – causes chronic irritation and pain.